 At the start of a vocabulary unit, assign each student one vocabulary word, and have them create a video illustrating the term.
 Videos should include:

 Remind students that they should carefully consider their video style and music choice to make sure they serve the vocabulary word.
-(For example, the video at the top of the post defines “limpid” and uses a light, clear style and song to match the definition.
+For example, the video at the top of the post defines “limpid” and uses a light, clear style and song to match the definition.
 Students can use the images in our Getty Images library of stock photos and video clips in their video to define their term.

 Have students email you a link to the assignment or upload their video to Dropbox or your class Google Drive so you can access their project.